Jake88/momentum_tool/documentation/GAME_DESIGN.md

 ## Players

+# Game phases

+1. Draw phase
+2. Program phase (where cards are played face down in your programming track)
+3. Reveal / Movement / Execute phase (Recursive phase where players in turn order reveal and resolve their next card and)
+4. AI phase ??
+5. Market phase
+6. Clean up phase

+# Notes

 ## Ideas to implement / test:
 <i>Note: This is a list of ideas to play test and trial.
 Once tested, strike these through to keep a record of things tested and either move the feature into the main document or get rid of it.</i>